Skip to content

 Conclusion

-Microsoft Edge’s Kids Mode makes it safe and simple for children to browse the web.
-By following these steps, parents can feel confident about their child’s online activity.
-Signing in to your account ensures these settings stay consistent across all your devices.
+Microsoft Edge's Kids Mode offers a secure environment for children to browse the web.
+By following these steps, parents can feel confident about their child's online activity.
+Signing in to your Microsoft account ensures Kids Mode settings stay consistent across all your devices.

 What is Edge kids mode?